 Posted on: 11 June 2021

-Next week is Men’s Health Awareness week – so we’re highlighting resources to help men manage their health.
+Last week was Men’s Health Awareness week – so we’re highlighting resources to help men manage their health.

 What are the health risks for men?

 Stroke and heart disease are leading causes of death for both men and women.
 However, males generally have higher death rates for these conditions.